Maronites: Lebanon

 In 1920, Maronites played a key role in the establishment of Greater Lebanon by the French Mandate.
 With only two exceptions, all Lebanese presidents have been Maronites as part of a tradition that persists as part of the National Pact, by which the Prime Minister has historically been a Sunni Muslim and the Speaker of the National Assembly has historically been a Shia Muslim.

-A unique feature of the Lebanese system is the principle of "confessional distribution": all religious community has an allotted number of deputies in the Parliament.
+A unique feature of the Lebanese system is the principle of "confessional distribution": all religious communities have an allotted number of deputies in the Parliament.
 Thirty-four seats in parliament are reserved for Maronites.
 The largest party is the Lebanese Forces that receives most of its support from the Maronite Christians but it also supported by other Christian sects throughout the country.
-It currently has 19 seats in parliament, 11 of them being Maronite.
-The Phalange Party is a Christian-based political party of Maronite majority and former militia. it currently holds 4 of the 128 seats in parliament, all of which are Christian.
+It has 19 seats in parliament, 11 of them being Maronite.
+The Phalange Party is a Christian-based political party of Maronite majority and former militia. it holds 4 of the 128 seats in parliament, all of which are Christian.
 As a militia, it played a pivotal role during the Lebanese Civil War as it controlled its own Maronite canton (Marounistan) as part of the Lebanese Front.
 The party is also led by the Gemayel family, a notable Maronite family based in the regions of Achrafieh and Metn which carries the legacy of Pierre and Bashir Gemayel.

-The Free Patriotic Movement is Christian-based political party which follows the agenda of former president Michel Aoun.
-It currently holds 17 seats of the 128 seats in Lebanon's parliament.
+The Free Patriotic Movement is a Christian-based political party which follows the agenda of former president Michel Aoun.
+It holds 17 seats of the 128 seats in Lebanon's parliament.
 The party has large support in Christian districts like Batroun and Jezzine.
-Other smaller Maronite-based parties that only receive local support includes, the Marada Movement, National Liberal Party and Independence Movement.
+Other smaller Maronite-based parties that only receive local support include the Marada Movement, National Liberal Party and Independence Movement.